yamsbot/DEFCON32_CHV/README.md

 # DEFCON32 CHV (TUF)
 will update readme later.

+## Setup
+Host "TUF" web server locally, in this case on port 8003.
+The TUF web server will contain metadata, which is a symbolic link to the current directory, which contains the forged
+- timestamp.json
+- snapshot.json
+- targets.json

+targets.json will contain a listing for the malicious software to be executed, in this case, tcmupdate_v0.2.0.py.
+Once the victim TUF server hits our malicious TUF server, the cached version of timestamp.json will be outdated, thus pulling in all of our malicious metadata and executing the malicious firmware.

 ## Flag 1
 Connecting to the TUF server update CLI we are greeted with a prompt asking users to "Enter type name:" which will then download and execute the file that matches the regex query.\